 Database Servers

 Database servers are the source of your backups.
-Databasement can connect to and backup MySQL, PostgreSQL, and MariaDB servers.
+Databasement can connect to and backup MySQL, PostgreSQL, MariaDB, MongoDB, SQLite, and Redis/Valkey servers.

 Connection Requirements